Skip to Main Content

 College planning at Pilgrim is a highly personalized, student-centered process that is focused on helping each student identify individual goals and pathways to achieve them.
 This program and its processes aren’t simply limited to selecting suitable colleges, though; emphasis is placed on mindfully readying students for their futures.

-Pilgrim School's Director of Achievement & College Planning, Robin Lau, takes a unique approach to College Planning that has been proven to be highly beneficial for students and families.
-Ms. Lau takes a significant amount of time getting to know each student, starting in 8th grade.
+Pilgrim School's Director of Achievement & College Planning, Roberto Dimas, takes a unique approach to College Planning that has been proven to be highly beneficial for students and families.
+Mr. Dimas takes a significant amount of time getting to know each student, starting in 8th grade.
 Throughout their four years in high school, students receive personalized guidance and a high-touch counseling experience that provides opportunities for them to explore, engage, and reflect, as they move through high school.
 By senior year, our students are prepared to pursue their best college fit based on their academic profile, aspirations, talents, and interests.

 Our graduates attend a wide range of schools, including some of the most selective universities, liberal arts colleges, and art schools in the world.
 We measure success not only by the number of acceptances but by how well the school matches the student.

-To learn more about our college planning process, please contact our Director of Achievement & College Planning, Robin Lau, at rlau@pilgrim-school.org.
+To learn more about our college planning process, please contact our Director of Achievement & College Planning, Roberto Dimas at rdimas@pilgrim-school.org.

 Approach to Planning By Grade